Host plants:

 Remarks:

-Butterfly observations are rare, for example on nectar plants like Sambucus ebulus.
-Satyrium w-album can easily be detected by searching for the eggs in winter, as it is the case with Satyrium spini, S. ilicis or Quercusia quercus.
-Eggs of Satyrium w-album can be found by scanning the top of the lowest branches of trees with flower buds.
-Most eggs are observed at the base of terminal leaf buds (hardly of flower buds).
-Alternatively, the fully-grown caterpillars are quite conspicuous on the leaf undersides of the lowest branches in mid- or late May.
+Butterfly observations are rare, for example, on nectar plants like Sambucus ebulus.
+Satyrium w-album can more easily be detected by searching for the eggs in winter, as it is the case with Satyrium spini, S. ilicis or Quercusia quercus.
+Eggs of Satyrium w-album can be found by scanning the topside of the lowest (they are reachable, the higher branches - usually unreachable - also host eggs) branches of trees with flower buds.
+Most eggs are observed at the base of terminal leaf buds (hardly of flower buds) on twigs with flower buds.
+Alternatively, the fully-grown caterpillars are quite conspicuous on the leaf undersides of the lowest branches in May.